danbev/learning-assembly/README.md

 ```
         .cfi_offset 6, -16
 ```
-This is saving the register $rbp (see register number mapping below) at the offset -16 (it was just pushed onto the stack).
-I think this is saved in the table?
+This is creating an entry that the register $rbp (see register number mapping below) at the offset -16 (it was just pushed onto the stack).

 Next, we have:
 ```